U.S. healthcare profit outlook brightens on Obamacare, drug prices

 The question for investors is whether the improving outlook is already reflected in stock prices.

-The healthcare sector .SPXHC jumped 39 percent in 2013, more than any other sector except consumer discretionaries .SPLRCD.
+The healthcare sector jumped 39 percent in 2013, more than any other sector except consumer discretionaries.
 Healthcare is up 10.2 percent so far for 2014, outpacing the 6 percent rise for the wider S&P 500, but its advance has shown signs of slowing in the last month or so.

 "You have more people using healthcare at these higher rates, and that's going to get you earnings, but my question is for how long," said Kim Forrest, senior equity research analyst, Fort Pitt Capital Group in Pittsburgh.
 "It's really unclear at this point how much money this is and how long it can be sustained."